C-D-Lewis/blog.chrislewis.me.uk/README.md

 All posts in `posts` are built using their metadata to create component lists that are rendered on the page, and are placed in `rendered`.

+Existing WordPress import posts are built from `assets/import/posts.json` using `tools/importWordpressXml.js`.

-The navigation of months per year is built in `tools/buildPosts.js`.
+The navigation of months per year is built in `tools/buildPosts.js` as `assets/history.json`.

 ```
-node tools/buildPosts.js
+./build.sh
 ```

 After building, opening `index.html` and selecting a year and month will show all the posts from `assets/history.json` referring to their rendered components which can then be displayed.

+The chosen month or post is reflected in the query for permalinking.

 ## Import from WordPress